omcho420/samp-object-loader/readme.md

-# My edited verion of Southclaw's Simple Map Parser for my server
+# My updated verion of Southclaw's Simple Map Parser for my server

 Just an up-to-date version of Southclaws original.
 Like const-correction.